greenelab/covid19-review/.github/ISSUE_TEMPLATE/new-diag-study-template.md

 #### What are the estimate sensitivity, specificity, positive predictive value (PPV), and negative predicted value (NPV)?

 Note that the PPV and NPV represent "post-test" probabilities of disease and are generally more meaningful than sensitivity and specificity.
-Sometimes the posttest odds will be given instead.
+Sometimes the post-test odds will be given instead.

 #### What are the confidence bounds around these intervals?

 ### Interpretation of results for study population:

-#### How good is the test at ruling in or ruling out a disease based on the posttest probabilities?
+#### How good is the test at ruling in or ruling out a disease based on the post-test probabilities?

 #### Are there identified side affects of the test?

 #### Is patient adherence to the test likely to be an issue?

-### Extrapolation of conclusions to other groups of individuals not specifically included in the study?
+### Extrapolation of conclusions to other groups of individuals

 #### How well is the test likely to work in populations with different pretest odds?

-For example, if the prevalence is lower the PPV will also be lower, but the NPV will be higher.
+For example, if the prevalence is lower, then the PPV will also be lower, but the NPV will be higher.

 #### How costly is the test?